Better Me

 You can increase your potassium with dietary supplements, but it is best to get potassium naturally from fruits, vegetables and other foods listed above.
 For some people, supplements can be harmful.

-Check with your provider before you start potassium supplements.
+Check with your provider before you start potassium supplements to correct a potassium deficiency.
 They can refer you to a registered dietitian if you need extra help.

 Takeaway